ntjapps/.github/profile/README.md

 ---

-Thank you for your interest in PT NTJ Application Studio's public tools and templates!
+Thank you for your interest in NTJ Application Studio's public tools and templates!
 We hope these resources help you simplify technology and amplify your success.